-Denmark is a northern European country which spreads across more than 400 islands, about 70 of which are inhabited, and a small peninsula on the European mainland, directly north of Germany.
-It is to the west of Sweden and separated from Norway, to the north, by the Skagerrak strait.
-Despite its small size and population of only 5.8 million, Denmark is well known for its high degree of political and economic freedom, high quality of life, and robust economy.
+Denmark is a northern European country spread across more than 400 islands, about 70 of which are inhabited, and a small peninsula on the European mainland, directly north of Germany.
+It is west of Sweden and separated from Norway to the north by the Skagerrak strait.
+Despite its small size and population, Denmark is well known for its high degree of political and economic freedom, high quality of life, and robust economy.
 It has been a member of the EU since 1973, although it continues to use the Danish krone as its currency, rather than the euro.
-Denmark produces enough food to feed 17 million people and is a major exporter of meat, fish, dairy, and other agricultural products.
+Denmark is a major exporter of meat, fish, dairy, and other agricultural products.
 It also has highly developed chemical, pharmaceutical, and biotechnology industries and is a world leader in renewable energy.
-Trade and transport are also important parts of the Danish economy; Denmark is the fifth largest shipping operator in the world.
+Trade and transport are also important parts of the Danish economy; Denmark is one of the largest shipping operators in the world.